 JD Hixson holds master and doctoral degrees from The Juilliard School and has performed, taught and engaged in successful business pursuits around the world.

-Retired from music, but motivated by performance on many levels in many fields, for several years he has been a member of the training community forged by leading performance strategist and leadership consultant, retired Navy SEAL Commander Mark Divine.
+Retired from classical music, but motivated by performance on many levels in many fields, for several years he has been a member of the training community assembled by leading performance strategist and leadership consultant, former Navy SEAL Commander Mark Divine.
 This community involves interaction with global thought leaders in the fields of business strategy, sport psychology, neuroscience and the military special operations, among others.